linearniyali/azure-docs/articles/application-gateway/configuration-overview.md

 ## Health probes

 An application gateway monitors the health of all resources in its back end by default.
-But we strongly recommend that you create a custom probe for each back-end HTTP setting to get greater control over health monitoring.
+But we strongly recommend that you create a custom probe for each Backend setting to get greater control over health monitoring.
 To learn how to configure a custom probe, see [Custom health probe settings](application-gateway-probe-overview.md#custom-health-probe-settings).

 > [!NOTE]
-> After you create a custom health probe, you need to associate it to a back-end HTTP setting.
-A custom probe won't monitor the health of the back-end pool unless the corresponding HTTP setting is explicitly associated with a listener using a rule.
+> After you create a custom health probe, you need to associate it to a Backend setting.
+A custom probe won't monitor the health of the back-end pool unless the corresponding Backend setting is explicitly associated with a listener using a rule.

 ## Next steps